Your Life Depends on It

 Allies Addressing a Complex Problem

 The Sustainable Phosphorus Alliance is a membership organization addressing the complex problem of phosphorus sustainability.
-Our mission is to be North America’s central forum and advocate for the sustainable use, recovery, and recycling of phosphorus in the food system.
-We are collaborating with our members and supporters to innovate and implement evidence-based solutions to the phosphorus sustainability challenge, to be shared and accessible to the community.
+We are North America’s central forum and advocate for the sustainable use, recovery, and recycling of phosphorus in the food system.
+We collaborate with our members and supporters to innovate and implement evidence-based solutions to the phosphorus sustainability challenge, to be shared and accessible to the community.

 The Sustainable Phosphorus Alliance is a unit of the Julie Ann Wrigley Global Institute of Sustainability at Arizona State University.
 Our activities to advance phosphorus sustainability and benefit our members are funded by membership dues and contributions.